cksource/ckeditor-cs-on-premises-infrastructure/quick-start/README.md

 ## Setup steps
 1. Make sure that Docker Desktop is running.
-You can check Docker tray icon to see the current status.
+You can check the Docker tray icon to see the current status.

 2. Verify if you have all needed tools installed by running this command in your terminal:
 ```